mladvladimir/clj-spin/README.md

    (println))
 ```
 ### Inference
-Fetching all rules defined in spinsquare ontology with `get-rules` will return map where the keys are class URIs and values are lists of corresponding queries.
+Fetching all rules defined in spinsquare ontology with `get-rules` will return a map of class URIs as keys and lists of corresponding queries as values.
 ```
 (require '[clj-spin.utils :refer [create-default-model get-rules]])

 (println (get-rules spinsquare))
 ```
-Create empty model to store inferred triples, add it as submodel to main model add apply run-inferences:
+Create empty model to store inferred triples, add it as submodel to main ontology model add apply `run-inferences`:
 ```
 (require '[clj-spin.inferences :refer [run-inferences]]) (require '[yesparql.sparql :refer [result->ttl]])